Lab41/Magnolia/sandbox/readme.md

 - [`stereo-micviz`](https://github.com/Lab41/Magnolia/tree/master/sandbox/stereo-micviz), visualization of two microphone gain array, implemented by @cstephenson
 - [`mfcc-LR-mask`](mfcc-LR-mask), prediction of ideal binary mask using linear (and to do, logistic regression) masks.
 Currently training and testing on the same data.
 Implemented by @kni
 - [`mfcc-DNN-mask`](mfcc-DNN-mask), prediction of ideal binary mask using deep neural network, starting with keras.
 Implemented by @kni
+- [`mfcc-multibranch`](mfcc-multibranch), make a forked neural network using output masks.
+Currently overfitting, based on architecture inspired by permutation-based networks.
+Implemented by @kni